semafloor/semafloor-current-page/README.md

 # semafloor-current-page

-A sub-element to display all reservations at all periods specifically for current ones.
+A sub-element to display all reservations in the next half an hour.

 ## License